Monstrous hound, far roaming, brought about Baskerville’s end (7,2)

 'unhardof' placed around 'e' is 'unheardof'.

-(Other definitions for unheard-of that I've seen before include "Fear hound being not previously known", "Without precedent", "Not previously known or done - inaudible?", "Unknown - novel" and "Previously unknown".)
+(Other definitions for unheard-of that I've seen before include "Fear hound being not previously known", "Without precedent", "Not previously known or done - inaudible?", "Unknown - novel", "Previously unknown" and "Inconceivable".)